 Serving it up at OCBC

-Outside of work, Stefanie Tan from OCBC Group Legal & Regulatory Compliance is best known for her skills on the tennis court, having clinched two International Tennis Federation (ITF) singles titles, two ITF doubles titles and a bronze medal during South East Asian Games (SEA Games) 2017.
+Outside of work, Stefanie Tan from OCBC Group Legal and Compliance is best known for her skills on the tennis court, having clinched two International Tennis Federation (ITF) singles titles, two ITF doubles titles and a bronze medal during South East Asian Games (SEA Games) 2017.
 Find out how this sports inspiration landed in her current job with OCBC Bank.